pjobson/AutoTrace/README.md

 ## Contributing

 Contributions are welcome.
-See the TODO and HACKING files for areas needing work.
+See the TODO.md file for areas needing work.